appacademy/jump-start/part3/part3.md

 Exercises:

-  * Write a function called `range_of(arr)` which returns the difference between the smallest and the greatest value of the array.
+  * Write a function called `range_of(array)` which returns the difference between the smallest and the greatest value of the array.
-  * Write a function called `greatest_uniq(arr)` which returns the greatest unique (non-duplicated) number in the array.
+  * Write a function called `greatest_uniq(array)` which returns the greatest unique (non-duplicated) number in the array.
-  * Write a function called `greatest_three(arr)` which given an unordered array, returns the greatest three values.
+  * Write a function called `greatest_three(array)` which given an unordered array, returns the greatest three values.

 ### More string methods